 \subsection{Comparison with the ODE and DDE models}

-The proposed model \eqref{eq:model-prey}--\eqref{eq:smooth_phi} was reduced to ODE and DDE models, \eqref{eq:Luis_prey}--\eqref{eq:Luis_y2} and \eqref{eq:xDDE0}--\eqref{eq:uttau*1}, respectively, by replacing the smoothed indicator functions with the sharp ones, integration over age and age-averaging (see Section \ref{sec:conn2ODE}).
-The trapezoidal rule was used to approximate the transition term from juvenile to adult predator in the DDE model, resulting in the delayed terms by the maturation age $\tau^*$.
+The proposed model \eqref{eq:model-prey}--\eqref{eq:smooth_phi} was reduced to ODE and DDE models, \eqref{eq:Luis_prey}--\eqref{eq:Luis_y2} and \eqref{eq:xDDE0}--\eqref{eq:uttau*1}, respectively, by replacing the smooth indicator functions with the sharp ones, integration over age, and age-averaging (see Section \ref{sec:conn2ODE}).
+The trapezoidal rule was used to approximate the transition term from juvenile to adult predator in the DDE model, yielding delayed terms by the maturation age $\tau^*$.